 And we’re not just talking about arriving to work on time each day (though according to The Independent, it’s estimated staff who arrive late to work cost the economy £9 billion each year).

-With this in mind, we look at five important reasons why punctuality is a trait worth aiming for.
+With this in mind, we look at five important reasons why punctuality is a soft skill worth aiming for.

 1. Punctuality shows you are organised

 Few things scream “disorganised” more than perpetually running late.
 While being disorganised may seem quirky and offbeat in social circles, it spells bad news in the workplace.